minimum-generated-pig/Dialogue/Episode/episode 202.md

 OK, I do apologize for that.
 Can I bring you another soup, or would you like to order something else?

-Take this foie Gras back as well, it's rubbery and completely overcooked.
+Take this foie gras back as well, it's rubbery and completely overcooked.
 And look at that portion size.
 How can you charge $25 for a sliver of duck liver?